CeNCOOS/OBIS_workshop_2024_IFCB/README.md

     conda activate obis_ifcb
     pip install pyworms

+## Input Files
+- IFCB data products and metadata are acquired using IFCB Dashboard API
+- Also, in data folder: class_names_matched_to_WoRMS, class_thresholds, DwC_matching_to_IFCB

 ## Workflow
+The prototype workflow is run in a notebook (see notebooks folder).
+Some of the Helper Functions in the notebook are available in the utilities folder.</p>
 1) Check to see if we can query IFCB api for IFCBs available.</p>
 2) Create a Json config file of information that has filenames, paths, and data not available by machine</p>
 3) Move pyworms code section into a module</p>